Selection of logs of motor boat charter trips in the eastern Med

 After arrival in Tribunj marina (with fresh NW) I get in touch with Offshore Boote; helpers arrive by 7:30 pm and block off the hot water supply to the deck shower.
 Ah!
 The domestic water system is restored and so is the crew's morale.

-Marina Tribunj is mainly occupied by annual berth holders, a collection of expensive craft; we were just able to get a space.
+Marina Tribunj is mainly occupied by annual berth holders, a collection of expensive craft; we were just able to get a visitors' space.

 The upmarket marina looks modern and its facilities appear to be first class; prices are, correspondingly, high.